 The altitude and elevation of the Drakensberg Mountain Range and the surrounding area results in moderate summer conditions.
 However, in the valleys of the mountain range, temperatures can get quite hot and regularly exceed 86˚F (30˚C).

-The summer season is from December to February and, because of its location, the Drakensberg also lies within South Africa's summer rainfall area.
+The summer season is from December to February.
+Because of its location, the Drakensberg also lies within South Africa's summer rainfall area.

 Thunderstorms and rain showers are daily occurrences during these warm months and can last for several days or even an entire week.
 Sleet and hail are also common weather conditions that accompany the storms.